A Step-by-Step Dog Training Guide for “Leave It”

 5. Add in the verbal cue and repeat the practice.

-When your dog begins to show more restraint, you can begin to integrate the verbal cue, saying “leave it” when the dog is moving away from the first treat.
+When your dog shows more restraint, you can integrate the verbal cue, saying “leave it” when the dog is moving away from the first treat.
 If they listen the first time, they get the more delicious treat.
 If they don’t, the fist closes, you wait, and you try again together.

-As your dog’s skill progresses and they achieve a rock-solid “leave it” with treats in your palm, you can work on more advanced training.
-You can try this exercise but put the treat on the table or floor.
+As your dog’s skill progresses and they achieve a rock-solid “leave it” with treats in your palm, you can move on to more challenging situations.
+Place a treat on the table or floor and repeat the process.
 Remember, your dog should get rewarded with the more delicious treat and not the one you are asking them to leave.
 When you are both up for another challenge, head outside and repeat these steps with treats or other temptations on the floor and, again, reward with a more delicious treat.

-As with any dog training, don’t force the dog.
+As with any dog training, don’t rush or force your dog.
 Work slowly within the dog’s physical and emotional comfort zone to avoid falls.
 Training should be fun, and your dog will learn better if they’re happy and not frustrated.
 With a bit of time and patience, your dog can learn this life-saving cue.

 Elizabeth Kennedy